loops-wg/gen-info/draft-welzl-loops-gen-info.md

 resequencing could be switched off and on depending on some measurement information.

-To enable resequencing at the LOOPS Egress, a packet numbering scheme is needed that allows the LOOPS Egress to reconstruct the sequence at the LOOPS ingress.
-This could be done by reverting to a traditional packet sequence number counting incoming data packets, possibly combined with a "retransmission" bit that indicates that the specific LOOPS packet is a retransmission and not the original transmission.
+The packet numbering scheme chosen by LOOPS already provides the necessary information for the LOOPS Egress to reconstruct the sequence of data packets at the LOOPS ingress.
-(The acknowledgement/measurement ambiguity could be further reduced by adding transmission counter TC that counts transmission/retransmission for this PSN; a few bits should be enough for the limited retransmission envisaged.)

 # Sketches of Bindings to Tunnel Protocols {#sec-sketches}